DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 - the lead-in “Set up organisation permissions” to the link in the email asking users to set up organisation permissions
 - tailored content when there’s only one partner in the email asking users to set up organisation permissions
-- ‘Deadline approaching - ’ to the start of the subject in the email that chases providers to make a decision
+- “Deadline approaching - ” to the start of the subject in the email that chases providers to make a decision

 ## Further considerations